telliott99/MyMath2/vectors/dot-product.rst

 Geometrically, we might think of these as being one vector extending from the origin in the :math:`x,y`-plane to the point :math:`(a_1,a_2)`, and the other vector extending from the origin to :math:`(b_1,b_2)`.

-The dot product is the sum of the products of the individual terms
+The dot product is **the sum of the products of the individual terms**:

 .. math::